The CompTIA Certification Path Explained

 Professional

-The professional pathway offers Project+, Cloud Essentials+, and CTT+.
+The professional pathway offers Project+ and Cloud Essentials+.
 The Project+ certification can help you prepare for a job as a project manager or business analyst.
 Cloud Essentials+ is appropriate for business analysts, business process owners, and managed service provider personnel.
-Lastly, the CTT+ certification can help you prepare for work as a training consultant or academic instructor.

 To earn your CompTIA certifications, you will need to pass an exam.
 Each exam has a recommended level of experience for professionals interested in gaining the certification, from no experience to up to three or four years of work experience.

-CompTIA offers other educational products to help prepare for your exam, such as e-learning programs through its CertMaster Learn platform, including interactive labs.
-You can also find practice exams, ebooks, and study guides to help you prepare.
+CompTIA offers other educational products to help prepare for your exam, such as e-learning programs through its CertMaster Learn platform, which includes interactive labs.
+You can also find practice exams, e-books, and study guides to help you prepare.

 Consider Coursera.
 You can prepare to take any CompTIA certification exam with online courses from other education providers.
 For example, the Information Technology (IT) and Cloud Fundamentals Specialization offered by IBM can help you prepare for the CompTIA ITF+ exam.